TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 We require that all such contractors keep the personal information of our customers secure and confidential.
 We have contractually bound third parties to such restrictions and require that these contractors provide for appropriate technical and organizational measures to secure the data, that they use personal information only on behalf of Symantec and that they do not share personal information with others or use your personal information for their own marketing purposes.

-5.4 Legal DisclosuresPlease be advised that in certain instances, it may be necessary for Symantec to disclose your personal information to government officials or otherwise as required by applicable law.
+5.4 Legal Disclosures Please be advised that in certain instances, it may be necessary for Symantec to disclose your personal information to government officials or otherwise as required by applicable law.
 No personal information will be disclosed to any law enforcement agency or governmental agency except in response to:

 *   A subpoena, warrant or other process issued by a court of competent jurisdiction;
 *   A legal process having the same consequence as a court-issued request for information, in that Symantec would be in breach of local law were it to refuse to provide such information, and it or its officers, executive or employees would be subject to liability for failing to honor such legal process, provided there is a legal basis to do so, or,